YoCodingJosh/anime_stats/README.md

 documentation is coming soon for reals

-Update (06 September 2022): I'm going to start rewriting this and use AWS Lambda with a static frontend.
+Update (7 December 2022): *slowly* working on a rails version. check it out on the `ruby-rewrite` branch!